vaibhavkumar06/js_miniproject/README.md

 # js_miniproject

-js miniproject to make a to-do list
+js miniproject to make a to-do list and simon color game.